entropy-flux/TorchSystem/README.md

 # a name generator, wich is CamelCase to kebab-case by default.
 ```

 And that's it!
 A simple training system.
 Notice that it is completely decoupled from the implementation of the domain.
 It's only task is to orchestrate the training process and produce events from it.
 It doesn't provide any storage logic or data manipulation, only stateless training logic.
-Now you can now build a whole data storage system, logging or any other service you need around this simple service, thanks to the event system.
+Now you can now build a whole data storage system, logging or any other service you need around this simple service.

 Let's create a simple tensorboard consumer for this service: